MeGaGiGaGon/cargo-align/README.md

 # Usage

-In the crate you want to align run `cargo align`
+In the crate you want to align run `cargo align` and all files from the workspace root will be aligned.

+A specific file/folder can be aligned by passing it as the first argument, ie `cargo align -- path/to/file/or/folder`

 Writing the string `align_by stop` anywhere in a file will make the rest of the file be skipped.